stevensblueprint/aad-matching-service/client/README.md

+# Introduction
+This is a simple React client for interfacing with the matching algorithm.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.